-As mentioned, the cost will vary significantly but according to the American Dental Association, the cost can be anywhere from between $3,500 to $6,500 dollars.
-Although some places give a wider range of between $3,000 to $8,000,the one posted by the American Association of Orthodontists definitely covers the majority of all cases.
+As mentioned, the cost will vary significantly but according to the American Dental Association, the cost can be anywhere from $3,500 to $6,500 dollars.
+Although some places give a wider range of between $3,000 to $8,000, the one posted by the American Association of Orthodontists definitely covers the majority of all cases.

-So this of course gives an answer to how much braces cost for children but it doesn’t tell the whole story.
+So this of course gives an answer to how much are braces for kids but it doesn’t tell the whole story.
 As mentioned before, a variety of things can increase or decrease the cost involved for your children’s braces.